krasimir/atomus/README.md

 ---

-A small utility library for testing client-side code in Node.js.
+A small utility library for testing client-side code in Node.js environment.
 Simulate the browser in your terminal.

 ## The problem